 Connecticut doesn’t have any explicit requirements for choosing an executor, although they must not be “incapable” of accepting the responsibility (for example, they must have reached the age of majority).

 In Connecticut, handwritten wills are only valid if they are properly witnessed.
 However, a holographic will from another state that recognizes holographic wills may be valid in Connecticut.

 No, Connecticut is not a community property state.

 In a community property state, each spouse has an equal share of property acquired during the marriage.
 Property acquired before the marriage is considered separate property.

 In Connecticut, when there is no will, the court will determine who receives the intestate estate based on the laws of intestate succession.
+(It’s a scary thought.
+That’s why we made it easy to create a will.
+Download the Policygenius app to get started.)
 Usually, the surviving spouse has the first claim.

 This is how much a surviving spouse receives in a few different circumstances: